jmarcellusc/Google-Earth-Engine/README.md

 To streamline my workflow, I've begun creating a suite of applications.
 The initial two applications were relatively basic in terms of methodology and programming.
 However, the application currently in the "Update" category represents a more advanced approach and will serve as a template for converting other projects into applications

 ### NEW
+- November 2024
+	- Landslides Exploratory Tool (in-Progress v1.0a) - Initiated, Not Posted (Delay due to other projects of higher priority)
 - October 2024
 	- Soils Exploratory Tool (in-Progress v1.1b)  - Slope Introduced, Errors Fixed
  	- Wetlands Exploratory Tool (in-Progress v1.0c) - Filled In Regions